Frequently Asked Questions

 - When is payment due in full?

 You may choose to pay in full upon application or pay just the deposit amount when you apply.
-Payment is due in full 45 days prior to the program’s start date (60 days prior for all College Tours).
+Payment is due in full 45 days prior to the program’s start date (60 days prior for all College Tours), except for Summer Focus.
+Final payment for Summer Focus is due at least 60 days prior to the start of the program, or when we register for UC Berkeley classes, whichver comes first.
 If you are applying for a program less than 45 days (60 days for College Tours) from the program start date, you have 7 days to complete payment and all enrollment paperwork.

-- Will you be mailing me enrollment forms for my family to complete once we’ve registered for the program and paid our deposit?
+- Will you be mailing me enrollment forms for my family to complete once we have registered for the program and paid our deposit?

 In 2010, our enrollment paperwork process was converted from mailed hard copied to an electronic process through our website.
 Families currently enrolled in our programs may access their enrollment packets electronically by logging in to their parent portal accounts on our website and selecting “Camp Enrollment Forms”.